Robeco QI Global Multi-Factor Credits IH GBP

 The fund incorporates sustainability in the investment process via exclusions, ESG integration, ESG and environmental footprint targets, and engagement.
 The fund does not invest in issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Via portfolio construction rules the fund targets a better ESG score and lower carbon, water and waste footprints than that of the reference index.
 This ensures that credit issuers with better ESG scores or lower environmental footprints are more likely to be included in the portfolio, and vice versa.
 In addition, our credit analysts check buy candidates and portfolio holdings for ESG risks that may have material impact for bond holders.
 Lastly, where corporate issuers are flagged for breaching international standards in our ongoing monitoring, the issuer will become subject to engagement.

-Based on transaction prices, the fund's return was 3.12%.
-Based on closing prices, the fund posted a relative return of -0.08% versus the benchmark.
-Beta allocation contributed slightly positively and issue(r) selection detracted somewhat.
-Duration contributed negatively due to hedging inaccuracies.
-The value factor made the largest positive contribution, followed by a smaller positive contribution from size.
-The momentum factor contributed neutrally, while the low-risk/quality factor detracted strongly, driven by both the underweight in longer-dated bonds and the defensive company selection.
-Sector allocation made a negative contribution, mainly due to the underweights in the banking and financial other sectors, and the overweight in the energy sector.
-Currency allocation contributed slightly positively, primarily due to the overweight in GBP bonds.
-Country allocation also made a positive contribution, mainly due to the overweight in Germany.
-The allocation to subordination groups detracted, due to the underweight in senior financials.
-Rating allocation detracted somewhat as well, primarily due to the off-benchmark position in BAs.
+Based on transaction prices, the fund's return was -2.42%.
+Based on closing prices, the fund posted a relative return of +0.11% versus the benchmark.
+Issue(r) selection made a strong positive contribution and beta allocation detracted slightly.
+Duration hedging inaccuracies detracted as well.
+The value factor made the largest positive contribution, followed by smaller positive contributions from size and low-risk/quality.
+The momentum factor contributed neutrally.
+Sector allocation made a large negative contribution, mainly due to the overweights in agencies and in the energy sector.
+Currency allocation contributed slightly positively, due to the overweight in EUR bonds; the underweight in CAD bonds slightly detracted.
+Country allocation made a small positive contribution, due to the overweights in Germany and Spain; the underweight in Canada slightly detracted.
+The allocation to subordination groups slightly detracted, mostly due to the underweight in senior financials; the overweight in corporate hybrids contributed slightly positively.
+Rating allocation made a positive contribution, entirely due to the off-benchmark position in BAs.

 Expectation of fund manager